commonhaus/foundation/templates/SECURITY.md

 ## Example policy

+Set realistic expectations for how your project will handle security issues and incidents.

 What follows is an example.
-Please change to match the expectations you want to set for your users.
+Inspiration for this example comes from [Libxml2's "no security embargoes" policy (LWN)](https://lwn.net/Articles/1025971/).

 -->